 Below, you’ll find an overview of the other services provided by the state of Indiana.
 Each includes a link to learn more about the program.

 Temporary Assistance for Needy Families

+What is WIC?
 Women, Infants and Children (WIC) improves access to nutritious foods.
 It also promotes healthier eating and lifestyles among low- and no-income families with children.
-WIC provides nutrition and health screening, nutrition education, breastfeeding support, links to other services, and supplemental healthy foods to meet special nutrition needs.
+WIC provides nutrition and health screening, nutrition education, breastfeeding support, links to other services and supplemental healthy foods to meet special nutrition needs.

 Low-Income Home Energy Assistance Program

 What is EAP?
 The Low‑Income Home Energy Assistance Program (LIHEAP) is a federally funded program through the U.S. Department of Health and Human Services.
 LIHEAP assists low-income families with the high cost of home energy.
 Throughout Indiana, this program is known as the Energy Assistance Program (EAP).
 The program is managed by the local community action programs known as Local Service Provicers (LSPs).

 How Do I Apply for EAP?
 Energy assistance is determined on income.
 Households may qualify if their income does not exceed 150 percent of federal poverty.
 Homeowners and renters, even renters with utilities included in rent, may be eligible.